The university of tulsa Online Blog

 During the second step, a nurse’s assessment and critical thinking skills produce a clinical judgment.
 Nurses need to carefully consider all the factors included in the first step.
 When necessary, consult with other health care professionals before reaching a diagnosis or communicating that diagnosis with the patient.

-Discussing a patient’s assessment with other health care professionals requires critical thinking, as the information provided about vital signs, recent events, and family history are key components of this step.
+Discussing a patient’s assessment with other health care professionals requires critical thinking, as the information provided about vital signs, recent events, and family history is a key component of this step.

 Step 3: Planning